mscalindt/shell-glossary/README.md

 Replace a specific character with character(s) in a string

 ### [SQ_ARG()](https://github.com/mscalindt/shell-glossary/blob/main/src/sq_arg)
-Get a single-quoted argument in a single-quote-escaped string
+Get N single-quoted argument in a single-quote-escaped string

 ### [STR()](https://github.com/mscalindt/shell-glossary/blob/main/src/str)
 Check the existence/position of a substring in string